jamescosborn/.entropy/README.md

 __glossary glyph__ a book glyph linking to a glossary of cyberpunk terms will hug the right side of the page, following the player as they scroll up and down

 3. dungeons update -- ?
-__2 unique dungeons__ depending on if the player is Order or Chaos, they will be given the option to hack in to FrameWorld and experience one of two unique text "dungeons", with a variety of puzzles using JavaScript.
-They are:  _Court of the Blizzard Queen_ if the player is Order, _101010_ in the player is Chaos.
+__2 unique dungeons__ depending on if the player is Order or Chaos, they will be given the option to hack in to FrameWorld and experience one of two unique text "dungeons", built with a variety of puzzles using JavaScript.
+They are:  _101010_ if the player is Chaos, _Court of the Blizzard Queen_ if the player is Order.
-4. art, music and sound update -- 11/20/17
+4. art, music and sound update -- after 11/20/17
 after game jam